top of page

 The best asset of The Venice Golf and Country Club is its members.
 They are creative, fun loving and caring people.
 They enjoy a lifestyle which includes looking after themselves and each other.
 And since 2005, they have also been helping to look after those in need who live outside the VGCC gates.

-It all started in 2004, when a small group of residents got together to organize a community foundation dedicated to providing financial assistance to local charities that serve South Sarasota County.
+It all started when a small group of residents got together to organize a community foundation dedicated to providing financial assistance to local charities that serve South Sarasota County.
 They had the advice and assistance of the then-president of Gulf Coast Community Foundation, who was also a resident of VGCC at the time.

 This philanthropic endeavor, started as a member-driven campaign to help others, will soon celebrate its 20th anniversary of "Giving Beyond Our Gates."
 Along the way, our members have discovered ways to enhance their giving spirit by "Connecting Beyond Our Gates."
 We will highlight some of their experiences here and hope you find them inspiring.